 Ashfika Rahman (b.
 1988.
 Dhaka, BD) lives and works in Dhaka, BD.
 She has a Professional Diploma in Professional Photography from Pathshala, Dhaka, BD (2016) and a Professional Diploma in Photography from Hochschule Hannover, DE (2017).
 In 2018 she was selected for the Joop Swart Master Class by World Press Photo Foundation.
 Awards include Samdani Art Award (Finalist 2018 & 2020); New York Portfolio Review (2020); IPA Award (Finalist 2018); Leica Oskar Barnack Award (Nominated 2018).

-Rahman has exhibited in festivals and museums internationally including: Dhaka Art Summit (2018 & 2020), Dhaka, BD; Lumix Festival (2018 & 2020), Hannover, DE; Palais de Tokyo, Paris, FR; Chobi Mela X, Dhaka, BD; Jimei x Arles international photo festival, China; F3 - Freiraum for Fotografie, Berlin, DE; Alserkal Avenue, Dubai, UAE; Objectifs, Singapore; Indian Photo Festival 2018, Hyderabad, IN; Muslin Festival, Bangladesh National Museum, Dhaka, BD.
+Rahman has exhibited in festivals and museums internationally including: Dhaka Art Summit (2018 & 2020), Dhaka, BD; Lumix Festival (2018 & 2020), Hannover, DE; Palais de Tokyo, Paris, FR; Chobi Mela X, Dhaka, BD; Jimei x Arles international photo festival, China; F3 - Freiraum for Fotografie, Berlin, DE; FORMAT International Photography Festival, Derby, UK; Alserkal Avenue, Dubai, UAE; Objectifs, Singapore; Indian Photo Festival, Hyderabad, IN; Muslin Festival, Bangladesh National Museum, Dhaka, BD; Bangladesh Art Week 2021, Dhaka, BD.

-Upcoming exhibitions include COLLABORATION > CONTROL as part of Format Festival 21, Bangladesh Art Week 2021, 'notyouraverage' with Zaaman Art, Online and a project with X Museum, Beijing, CN.
-Rahman was recently awarded the Stitching Screens grant by FICA and The Samdani Art Foundation and the Format Festival Open Call Award.
+Upcoming exhibitions include the artists first solo show in Europe at VITRINE, Basel, CH (September 2021) and a project with X Museum, Beijing, CN.
+Rahman was recently awarded the Stitching Screens grant by FICA and The Samdani Art Foundation, as well as the Format Festival Open Call Award.